Greenhouse Gases -

 Water Use -

 Praxair tracks and reports water withdrawals from municipal water, fresh surface water, fresh ground water and industrial/recycled water sources.
-We report waster usage for all sites where monthly use exceed 10,000 gallons/month (120,000 gallons/year); in 2016, this totaled 392 sites.
+We report water usage for all sites where monthly use exceed 10,000 gallons/month (120,000 gallons/year); in 2017, this totaled 408 sites.
 Praxair's water management metric focuses on net fresh water usage: Municipal + surface water + ground water minus fresh water returned to surface water sources.
 Praxair does not discharge to ground water and does not include once-through, non-contact cooling water that is discharged to a municipal source.
 We have restated data for previous years based on this new definition (previously, our metric focused on total water withdrawal minus once-through, non-contact cooling water).

 |year||water USE in million cubic meters|